 In June 2010, a celebration of colour and creativity took the streets for Liverpool’s Lord Mayor’s Pageant.
 The environmentally-friendly event included an array of pedestrian, pedalled and pushed performances to promote the city’s year of Health and Wellbeing.
 All structures involved innovative designs to further the message of pedal power and green energy.

-1,300 participants creatively responded to the theme ‘Healthy Mind: Healthy Body’ through an assortment of spectacular costumes, music, dance and entertainment which showcased the uniquely diverse communities that exist within our neighbourhoods.
-The parade and outdoor activities welcomed fun for all the family.
-25,000 spectators enjoyed brass bands, comedy chefs, Tai Chi, snail racing and giant juggling!
+1,300 participants creatively responded to the theme ‘Healthy Mind: Healthy Body’ through an assortment of spectacular costumes, music, dance and entertainment which showcased the uniquely diverse communities that exist within Liverpool’s neighbourhoods.
+The parade and outdoor activities welcomed fun for all the family, with over 25,000 spectators enjoying the brass bands, comedy chefs, Tai Chi, snail racing and giant juggling!

-The celebrations took place throughout the City Centre and involved 63 Community Groups, 40 local and national artists and organisations, and key partnerships such as; Movema, Hope St, Brouhaha, Kinetika, Walk the Plank, Barracudas.
-The Pageant engaged the community through workshops, competitions, costume-making and apprenticeships – participants were involved in various ways; whether musically, design-based, art or production.
+The celebrations took place throughout the city centre and involved 63 community groups, 40 local and national artists and organisations, and partnerships with Movema, Hope St, Brouhaha, Kinetika, Walk the Plank and Barracudas.

 Mathew Street Festival